microsoftgraph/entra-powershell/module/Entra/docs/Set-EntraMSGroup.md

 This example demonstrates how to update a properties for an existing Microsoft Entra ID group.

-This command updates the properties of a specfied group in Microsoft Entra ID.
+This command updates the properties of a specified group in Microsoft Entra ID.

 ## PARAMETERS